AWS vs Azure vs Google: What's the best cloud platform for the enterprise?

 However, there are a number of differentiating factors that separate the approaches of the three firms, which can help end-users consider which is right for them.

-AWSMicrosoft Azure and Google Cloud Platform offer largely similar basic capabilities around flexible compute, storage and networking.
+AWS, Microsoft Azure and Google Cloud Platform offer largely similar basic capabilities around flexible compute, storage and networking.
 They all share the common elements of a public cloud: self-service and instant provisioning, autoscaling, plus security, compliance and identity management features.

 All three are investing heavily in their cloud services, and have sizable parent companies to do so.
 This has resulted in more mature analytics offerings.
 For example, support for Hadoop clusters are provided by AWS (Elastic Map Reduce), Azure (HDInsight) and Google (Dataproc).